Topology Aware Deep Learning for Wireless Network Optimization: System Model

 The problem described above has the form of linear programming, because the objective and constraints are linear functions.
-However, it is easy to see that to obtain a set of non-interfering tuple links is equivalent to finding a graph coloring of links.
-Therefore the problem is essentially a mixed-integer linear programming (MINLP) type with an exponential number of variables, since each transmission pattern requires a time variable in the formulation Eq. (\ref{constr:scheduling}).
-It is not practical to enumerate all patterns and use a standard linear programming solver.
-Practical algorithms typically employ the column generation method \cite{bertsimas1997introduction}, which starts from an initial set of transmission patterns, solve a partial problem and use the dual solution to generate new pattern to add in the problem.
+However, the size of $\mathcal{M}$ is exponentially large and cannot be easily enumerated; even to obtain one set of non-interfering links is equivalent to finding a graph coloring of links.
+Therefore the problem is essentially a mixed-integer linear programming (MINLP) type with an exponential number of variables.

+To the best of our knowledge, the most efficient approximation with guaranteed bound analysis is the delayed column generation (DCG) method \cite{bertsimas_introduction_1997} \cite{cheng2014systematic}.
+Starting from an initial set of ISs, it solves a series of partial problems and uses the dual solution to generate new ISs to add in the problem.
 Following this procedural column generation, a solution sufficiently close to the optimum solution to the original problem is obtained.
-In this way the algorithm memory usage is saved and complexity can be controlled as a trade-off with the objective.
+In this way, the algorithm memory usage is saved and complexity can be controlled as a trade-off with the objective.
 The reader is referred to the work \cite{cheng2014systematic} for a more detailed account of this method, which we use as a teacher algorithm in the later sections.
-The key intuition behind it is that the final optimum result only makes use of a very small subset out of all the transmission patterns, and most of the other patterns are given zero time share.
+The key intuition behind it is that the final optimum result only makes use of a very small subset out of all the ISs, and most of the other ISs are given a zero time-share.